osrf/gazebo_tutorials/model_contrib/tutorial.md

 # Adding a model to Gazebo

 First, create a directory for your model.
 For this tutorial, we will assume that this directory is called **mymodel**.
-That directory should include the file **model.config**.
+That directory must include the file **model.config**, and it may include other files as well (plugins, makefiles, README's, etc.)

 # Contents of **model.config**: